Nurdok/yieldfrom/README.md

-A backport of the `yield from` semantic from Python 3.x to Python 2.7
+`yieldfrom` is a backport of the `yield from` semantic from Python 3.x to Python 2.7.
+It also supports Python 3.x so it can be used as compatibility library for code that supports both major versions of Python.

 If you want to nest generators in Python 3.x, you can use the ``yield from`` keywords.
 This allows you to automatically iterate over sub-generators and